Return to the Newsroom

 In the UK, the due date for the paper tax returns is the midnight of 31st October and for the online tax returns the due date is the midnight of 31st January.

-An individual is considered as a tax resident in the UK when:
+An individual is considered as a tax resident in the UK when the Statutory Residence Test (SRT) is met:

 • Present in UK for more than 183 days in the current tax year